Day 1: Red Sea to Har Shlomo

 the plodding Hebrews took on their way to Moab and then Jericho

 Our initial climb brought us to over 600m above sea level, and an hour or two into the hike, we

 could already look down on the Red Sea far below.
 Our last glimpse of it would be a few days later

-"Rehoboam's Hill" showing the colors of the desert
+"Rehoboam's Hill" at right, showing the colors of the desert

 Down in wadis where water occasionally flows, a few scrubby trees manage to survive